EthanCarollo/beatwaves/readme.md

 <!--[![Product Name Screen Shot](images/screenshot.png)  -->

-Beatwaves is a video game project for a student project in alliance with developers and designers!
+Beatwaves is a video game project for a student project in alliance with developers and designers !

 Currently, these are the two developers as contributors who occupy this project on GitHub

-This is a game called : Beatwaves produced by our studio ...
+This is a game called : Beatwaves !

 *Note : This project is a student project*